 - Cryptomator — Use any free cloud storage to store whole folder encrypted.
 Cross platform.
 Use it with multi-cloud, Baidu, Netease, Google, iCloud, OneDrive, etc. Another way is to use Cryptomator with Resilio Sync to have your own encrypted P2P storage.
 DON’T LOSE YOUR PASSWORD.

 - OTP Manager — Good for using 2FA on your Mac.
 Probably not the best for security as you will then have both passwords and 2FA on your computer, so please make sure you know what you are doing.
+I started using the built-in iOS/macOS keychain for some non-critical sites too.

 - Calibre — I use this to manage my ebooks, good for converting between different formats (epubs, mobi, etc) and updating meta-information from Amazon.
 I only import books I read into iBooks/iCloud.